exercism/go/exercises/concept/weather-forecast-client/.docs/instructions.md

 # HTTP client

-After you have successfully created an HTTP server to respond to client requests, you now need to develop an HTTP client that can take a request and return the  server's respond.
+After you have successfully created an HTTP server to respond to client requests, you now need to develop an HTTP client that can send a request and return the server's respond.

 ## Client